Indian National Army trials: Indian National Army

 At the outbreak of World War II in South East Asia, 70,000 Indian troops were stationed in Malaya.
 After the start of the war, Japan's Malayan Campaign had brought under her control considerable numbers of Indian prisoners of war, notably nearly 55,000 after the Fall of Singapore.
-The conditions in the Japanese prisoner of war camps were notorious and led some of the troops deserting, when offered release by their captors, and forming a nationalist army.
+The conditions in the Japanese prisoner of war camps were notorious and led to some of the troops deserting, when offered release by their captors, and forming a nationalist army.
 From these deserters, the First Indian National Army was formed under Mohan Singh Deb and received considerable Japanese aid and support.
 It was formally proclaimed in September 1942 and declared the subordinate military wing of the Indian Independence League in June that year.
 The unit was dissolved in December 1942 after apprehensions of Japanese motives with regards to the INA led to disagreements and distrust between Mohan Singh and INA leadership on one hand, and the League's leadership, most notable Rash Behari Bose.
 The arrival of Subhas Bose in June 1943 saw the revival and reorganisation of the unit as the army of the Azad Hind government that was formed in October 1943.
 Within days of its proclamation in October 1943, the Azad Hind had been accorded recognition by Germany, Fascist Italy, Croatia, Thailand, Ba Maw's Burmese government, and some other Axis-allied nations, as well as receiving felicitations and gifts from the government of neutral Ireland and Irish republicans who had left British rule in 1912.
 The Azad Hind government declared war on Britain and America in October 1943.
 In Nov 1943, Azad Hind had been given a limited form of governmental jurisdiction over the Andaman and Nicobar Islands, which had been captured by the Japanese navy early on in the war.
 In the early part of 1944, INA forces were in action along with the Japanese forces in Imphal and Kohima area against Commonwealth forces, and later fell back with the retreating Japanese forces after the failed campaign.
 In early 1945, the INA's troops were committed against the successful Allied Burma Campaign.
 Most of the INA troops were captured, defected or fell otherwise into British hands during the Burma campaign by end of March that year and by the time Rangoon fell in May 1945, the INA had more or less ceased to exist although some activities continued until Singapore was recaptured.